 • Small class size and individual attention from professors.

 • Completed application for graduate study

-• Submit the non-refundable application fee
+• Submission of the non-refundable application fee

 • Official transcripts verifying completion of an undergraduate degree from an accredited college or university with a minimum cumulative grade point average of 2.75

 Students may select a 30-credit or 33-credit hour degree program.
 The 30-credit option requires the student to write a thesis.
 The 33-credit program requires a comprehensive examination.

 Click here for a list of courses and program options.
 Note: a new tab will open to the McDaniel Graduate Catalog.

 • 33 credit hours (non-thesis option) or 30 credit hours (thesis option)